mj2silva/pet-clinic/README.md

 Personal version of the classic [Spring Pet Clinic Application](https://github.com/spring-projects/spring-petclinic).

-Created with Maven 2.6 and Java 17
+Created with Spring Boot 2.6 and Java 17